systemiqofficial/Pathways-Chemical-Industry/README.md

 ### If using `Command Prompt`

 1. Open a terminal / git-bash
-2. Navigate to `chemicals-decarbonization` folder and activate the environment If using Conda
+2. Navigate to `Pathways-Chemical-Industry` folder and activate the environment If using Conda
-`conda activate chemicals-decarbonization`
+`conda activate Pathways-Chemical-Industry`
 If using
-`virtualenv chemicals-decarbonization`
+`virtualenv Pathways-Chemical-Industry`
 3. Install project requirements using `pip install -r requirements.txt`
 4. Create a `data/` directory, and add the input data sheet (`Master Template - python copy.xslx`) into it.
 5. Make a copy of the `config_template.py` file and rename it to `config.py`.
 Make changes only to `config.py`.